blockmason/link-workshop-tor/activity3/activity3b.md

 ```
 > Change `ANY` to the currency symbol you want to use for your token.

-> Now go back and update the name of your contract using the symbol you've selectee:
+> Now go back and update the name of your contract using the symbol you've selected:
 ```
 contract ANYToken {
 ...
 }
 ```
-Now in the contract `constructor`, you will select an Ethereum address to use for the treasury and set the currency supply.
+Now in the contract `constructor`, you will select an Ethereum address to use as the treasury of your new token and set the currency supply.

 > Select a MetaMask wallet address that you'd like to use (e.g. Account 1) and add that to:
 ```